sinast3000/sectorgap/README.md

 ## Details

-Determining potential output and the output gap---two inherently unobservable variables---is a major challenge for macroeconomists.
+Determining potential output and the output gap - two inherently unobservable variables - is a major challenge for macroeconomists.
 This paper presents the R package sectorgap, which features a flexible modeling and estimation framework for a multivariate Bayesian state space model identifying economic output fluctuations consistent with subsectors of the economy.
 The proposed model is able to capture various correlations between output and a set of aggregate as well as subsector indicators.
 Estimation of the latent states and parameters is achieved using a simple Gibbs sampling procedure and various plotting options facilitate the assessment of the results.

 ## Main features